-1. The report submitted by the Hearing Administrator including the findings and recommended sanction of the Student Conduct Committee;

-- 2. Counsel solicited from the Vice President, Student Success regarding sanction(s) imposed in similar cases and any previous cases of misconduct by the Student on file with the Vice President, Student Success' Office; and, - 3.
+- 1. The report submitted by the Hearing Administrator including the findings and recommended sanction of the Student Conduct Committee; - Counsel solicited from the Dean of Student Success and Dean of Transfer Ed - VP/Provost (proposed title) regarding sanction(s) imposed in similar cases and any previous cases of misconduct by the Student on file with the Dean of Student Success; and, - 3.
 The content of any written response submitted by the respondent (Accused Student) or reporting party.
-In order to verify any statement submitted by a respondent (Accused Student) or by a reporting party, the Vice President, Student Success may contact persons reasonably expected to have knowledge of such matters.
+In order to verify any statement submitted by a respondent (Accused Student) or by a reporting party, the Dean of Student Success may contact persons reasonably expected to have knowledge of such matters.